PierrickHarnay/PierrickHarnay_Notebook/_posts/2024-09-26-PocID-Relative-abundance-gDNA-extraction.md

 	- Add 10ul PK Digestion buffer + 5ul of Proteinase K.
 		For 2 plate in a time --> 2.0ml of PK Digestion Buffer + 1.0ml ProtK

-	- Add 400ul og Genomic Lysis Buffer to 100ul of teh sample/shield mixture.
+	- Add 400ul of Genomic Lysis Buffer to 100ul of the sample/shield mixture.
 		For 2 plate in a time --> 400ul x 192 samples = 76.8ml

 	- Mix completely by vortexing (with pipette in the plate) 4-5 times then let stand 10 minutes